YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## Grayscale Colors

-There are two shades of grayscale available, `silver` and `gray`.
-Each grayscale color has predefined shades available.
+There are two ranges of grayscale available, `silver` and `gray`.
+Each have predefined shades available.

 <div class="grid grid-cols-2 gap-24 leading-6">
   <div class="radius-md overflow-hidden">